For Your Life: Live renditions

 This song was never performed live by the band at Led Zeppelin concerts until their reunion show on 10 December 2007 at The O2 in London.
 For the performance Page played a Gibson Custom Shop replica of his 1960 Gibson Les Paul Custom that was stolen in 1970.
 An arrangement was also worked out for the Coverdale and Page tour of Japan in 1993, but never executed live.

 Reception

 In a contemporary review for the Presence album, Stephen Davis of Rolling Stone gave "For Your Life" a negative review, calling the track, along with "Tea for One", as "the two dreary examples of blooze" on Presence.

-In a retrospective review of Presence (Deluxe Edition), Andrew Doscas of PopMatters gave "For Your Life" a more positive review, saying the track was "one of the brightest hidden gems in the band's entire catalogue", praising its "powerful" bass line, its "rugged" guitar riff, and its "sardonic" lyrics.
+In a retrospective review of Presence (Deluxe Edition), Andrew Doscas of PopMatters gave "For Your Life" a more positive review.
+Doscas stated that the track was "one of the brightest hidden gems in the band's entire catalogue", and praised its "powerful" bass line, its "rugged" guitar riff, and its "sardonic" lyrics.